How a WordPress Security Audit Protects Your Business?

 Identify hidden vulnerabilities, prevent attacks, and keep your WordPress site secure with a professional security audit.

-What a WordPress Security Audit Checks?
+What Does a WordPress Security Review Check?

-Website Core, Theme, and Plugin Security
+WordPress Core, Themes, and Plugin Security

 User Access and Authentication Risks